ewels/flask-subcommand-issue/README.md

 (in reality I have a lot more subcommands in the main group).

 ### The question
-What do I need to do to make this work as I intend?
+What do I need to do to make this work as I intend, without having to define `FLASK_APP` and as a nested group in click?

 Thank you in advance for any help!